 - Put the griddle pan onto a high heat.
-Cut the woody ends of the asparagus stems then mix them with 1 tbsp oil and some salt and pepper.
+Cut the woody ends of the asparagus stems then mix them with 1 tablespoon oil and some salt and pepper.
 Once the griddle pan is very hot, add the asparagus spears and cook for a few minutes, turning frequently.
 Remove to a chopping board.

 - Put the asparagus onto a board, lined up so that the pointy end of the stems are all in line.
 Use one stem to measure half way across the pastry case, then cut the rest of the asparagus stems to the same size.
 (Store the discarded bits in a sealed container in the fridge for use in other recipes, e.g. stir-fry’s, risottos, etc.).

-- In a small pan, heat 1 tbsp olive oil and, when hot, quickly fry the garlic, capers and pine nuts in the oil for a minute until browned (stirring continuously).
+- In a small pan, heat 1 tablespoon olive oil and, when hot, quickly fry the garlic, capers and pine nuts in the oil for a minute until browned (stirring continuously).
 Remove from the pan as soon as they have browned as they will burn quickly.